andrew/ultimate-awesome/README.md

 - [awesome-springboard-capstones](https://github.com/springboard-curriculum/awesome-springboard-capstones) - Place for collecting great projects/capstones from previous springboard students. .
 - [awesome-tic-80](https://github.com/stefandevai/awesome-tic-80) - A curated list of awesome TIC-80 tutorials, resources and useful links.
 - [awesome-probabilistic-planning](https://github.com/thiagopbueno/awesome-probabilistic-planning) - A curated list of online resources for probabilistic planning: papers, software and research groups around the world!.
+- [awesome-ai-image](https://github.com/xaramore/awesome-ai-image) - A curated list of awesome AI tools for image processing, editing, enhancement, and more.
-- [awesome-ai-marketing](https://github.com/xaramore/awesome-ai-marketing) - A curated list of awesome AI tools for marketing, including content creation, analytics, personalization, and more.
+- [awesome-ai-writing](https://github.com/xaramore/awesome-ai-writing) - A curated list of Awesome AI tools for writing, content creation, grammar checking, and more.
 - [DeFi-Map](https://github.com/YutaSugimura/DeFi-Map) - List of decentralized finance projects on Ethereum.
 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
 - [Awesome-Generative-Image-Composition](https://github.com/bcmi/Awesome-Generative-Image-Composition) - A curated list of papers, code, and resources pertaining to generative image composition or object insertion. .